 On the next day we departed and came to Caesarea, and we entered the house of PHILIP THE EVANGELIST, who was one of the seven, and stayed with him. – Acts 21:8

 What About the Leaders?

 Honorary titles were not even given to the leaders among the early ekklesia.
-And as such, they did not allow themselves to be addressed in a manner that would elevate themselves among their brothers and sisters.
-There were no spiritual celebrities parading around with their special fan club ogling over their every move.
+They did not allow themselves to be addressed in a manner that would elevate themselves among their brethren.
+There were no spiritual celebrities parading around with their special fan clubs ogling over their every move.
 All the leaders in the New Testament were ordinary people working together proclaiming the work of Christ.
-Everyone had equal approachability and access to on another.
-There were no VIP lounges with sacred men of the cloth inside.
+Everyone had equal approachability and access to one another.
+There were no VIP lounges with sacred men of the cloth within them.

 THE BROTHERS, both the apostles and the elders, to the brothers – Acts 15:23

 To me, though I am THE VERY LEAST OF ALL THE SAINTS, this grace was given – Ephesians 3:8

 And we sent TIMOTHY, our BROTHER and God’s COWORKER in the gospel of Christ - 1 Thessalonians 3:2